Lancashire Mind: @Therapies

 Yes.
 If you feel that you would benefit from more than one route, you can choose to continue your wellbeing journey by moving onto a different route.
 For example, some people find that wellbeing coaching compliments person-centered counselling well as a step-down service, helping you to implement strategies learnt, as well as learning more ways to improve your wellbeing.

-We can refer you into NHS talking therapies (but there may be a waitlist).
-We can send you some accredited therapist database links to search for a private therapist.
+We can also direct you to some accredited therapist database links to search for a private therapist.
 We are not able to recommend specific services, but you may want to try these services:

 What induction process do trainee therapists receive?